 Certificates of Electrical Safety (COES)

-- ESV does not amend COES generated in ESVConnect or paper COES.
+- Energy Safe does not amend COES generated in ESVConnect or paper COES

 - Online Services is only available to Electric Wholesalers (Paper COES agents) and to Licensed Electrical Inspectors to lodge paper COES on behalf of Registered Electrical Contractor clients.

-Energy Safe Victoria is the independent technical regulator responsible for electricity, gas and pipeline safety in Victoria.
-Within this role, we are responsible for the issue, sale, acceptance and overall management of Certificates of Electrical Safety (COES) and the electrical tradespeople who must certify and issue COES upon completion of electrical installation work.
+Energy Safe is responsible for the issue, sale, acceptance and overall management of Certificates of Electrical Safety (COES) and the electrical tradespeople who must certify and issue COES upon completion of electrical installation work.

 The COES system is structured to:

-- ensure all electrical installation work is undertaken only by qualified persons, and
+- ensure all electrical installation work is undertaken only by qualified persons

 - ensure completed electrical work is available to be audited for safety and compliance resulting in industry education.

-Energy Safe Victoria provides COES to the industry in two ways:
+Energy Safe provides COES to the industry in two ways:

 - paper form (COES).